Anilkutsa/coding-shuttle/W6P1-Advanced-Security/README.md

 ---

-## Overview
-JWT Session management:
+## JWT Session management:
-1. Generate Access-Token + Refresh-Token and store the Session using this schema `(session_id, refreshToken, userId, lastUsedAt)`
+1. Generate ACCESS-TOKEN + REFRESH-TOKEN and store the Session using this schema
+   - `(session_id, refreshToken, userId, lastUsedAt)`
+2. When renewing ACCESS-TOKEN using REFRESH-TOKEN
-2. Renew Access-Token using Refresh-Token, if Refresh-Token is not expired AND the session is present.
+   - if REFRESH-TOKEN is not expired AND the session is present, return ACCESS-TOKEN
 3. Upon a New Login request, check if the session limit is full.
    - if full -> remove the least recently used session
    - else -> Follow step 1